NLESC-JCER/roquefort/README.rst

 There are three possible actions --action {clean_common, clean_use, clean_implicit}

-+ clean_common: Delete common blocks, add the correspoinding block as a module fortran in m_common.f90.
++ clean_common: Delete common a block, add the correspoinding block as a module in file m_common.f90.

 + clean_use: Delete unused variables imported by 'use' statements.